dharak11/Myfollo/README.md

 -Admin Can Approve Or Reject The Request of Enduser to Become Owner.

--Product Owners Can Add Products Edit And Delete Products.Owners Can Also Follow Products.
+-Product Owners Can Add Products Edit And Delete Products.Owners Can Also Follow Products.Owners Can Update Product Versions,It Can be seen By Followers of That Product.